Well-posedness for a class of parabolic equations with singular-degenerate coefficients: Global regularity estimates and proof of Theorem

 for $u \in \W^{1,p}_{0} (\Omega_T, \beta)$.
 Note that, unlike $\W^{1,p}_{*} (\Omega_T, \beta)$, the space $\W^{1,p}_{0} (\Omega_T, \beta)$ does not require its functions to be $0$ when $t=0$.
 A function $u \in \W^{1,p}_{0} (\Omega_T, \beta)$ is said to be a weak solution to the equation

 if

 We note that there is no initial condition imposed on \eqref{main-eqn-2} at $t=0$.

-In this section, we first prove Theorem \ref{main-thm-2}, which constitutes the main step in proving Theorem \ref{main-theorem}.
-This theorem provides local-in-time but global in spatial space regularity estimates for weak solutions to \eqref{main-eqn-2}. \begin{theorem} Let $\nu \in (0,1)$, $M_0 \geq 1$, and $p \in [2, \infty)$.
-Then, there exists $\delta = \delta (n, \nu, p, M_0) \in (0,1)$ sufficiently small such that the following assertions hold.
-Suppose that \eqref{ellip-cond}, \eqref{beta-cond} hold, $\partial \Omega \in C^1$, and
+In this section, we first prove Theorem \ref{main-thm-2} below, which constitutes the main step in proving Theorem \ref{main-theorem}.
+This theorem provides spatial global regularity estimates for weak solutions to \eqref{main-eqn-2} without imposing any condition on the initial data.